 Please register in advance for field trips at the Harris Center Monday through Friday 8am - 5pm.
-Fall registration begins Monday, August 7th.
+Summer registration begins Monday, May 7th.
 The first two weeks of registration are reserved for Auburn residents.

 May 22nd: Blue Heron Adventure Zip Lining, Columbus, GA

 Take flight on the Blue Heron Adventure in Columbus, Georgia!
 Crossing the Chattahoochee River, experience the only dual-zip line that connects two states reaching speeds up to 40mph.
 The first flight on the Blue Heron is a gravity defying dual-zip totaling 1,200 ft.
 This zip not only connects Georgia and Alabama, but it will have your feet dangling 100 ft. over the Columbus, Georgia Whitewater course.
 Watch out!
 Rafters will be floating through the famous CutBait rapid below!
 The final zip will have thrill seekers gliding along the riverside of Phenix City, Alabama for their final dual, 400 ft. zip.
 Individuals must weigh no more than 250lbs to participate.
 Please wear closed toed shoes that will not slip off and athletic/comfortable clothing.
 Cost of the trip includes transportation and zip lining.
 Please bring extra money for lunch. $35.
 Payable to the AAB.

 Age: 50+ Day: Tuesday Date: 5/22 Time: 9am - 2pm Location: Harris Center

 June 15th: Jimmy Carter Presidential Library and Museum, Atlanta, GA